sigasi/sigasi_insights/releasenotes/sigasi-3.06.md

 ![Configuring State Machines](/releasenotes/3.6/statemachineslider/state_machine.gif)

-You can find more details and tips on getting started in "[/tech/using-graphics-configuration]".
+Please find more details and tips on getting started in "[/tech/using-graphics-configuration]".
 The syntax of the Graphic Configuration files is explained in "[/tech/graphics.ebnf]".

 # Improved Dependencies Viewer (VHDL)

-We've reskinned our [dependencies view](/manual/views#dependencies), it's visuals are now in line with Block Diagram and Statemachine Views.
+Sigasi Studio's [dependencies view](/manual/views#dependencies)has a new skin.
+Its visuals are now in line with Block Diagram and Statemachine Views.

 ![Old and New dependencies view](/releasenotes/3.6/dependencies_view.png)

 # Extra external tools

-In Sigasi Studio 3.6 you can also enable two extra external tools: [ALINT-PRO](https://www.aldec.com/en/products/functional_verification/alint-pro) and [Xilinx Vivado XSIM](https://www.xilinx.com/products/design-tools/vivado/simulator.html)
+Sigasi Studio 3.6 enables two extra external tools in your workflow: [ALINT-PRO](https://www.aldec.com/en/products/functional_verification/alint-pro) and [Xilinx Vivado XSIM](https://www.xilinx.com/products/design-tools/vivado/simulator.html)

 ## ALINT-PRO